Burgestrand/hue-api/content/api/auth/registration.md

 ## Deregistering an application

 Removes a username from the whitelist of registered applications.
+See also <%= relative_link_to 'changing configuration', '/api/config/change' %>.

-    DELETE /api/:username/config/whitelist/:username
+<%= http "DELETE /api/:username/config/whitelist/:username" %>

 ### Response